Roman number d. How do Roman numerals work?

 Tax Code of the Russian Federation

-Natural numbers are written by repeating these digits.
-At the same time, if a large number is in front of a smaller one, then they are added (the principle of addition), if the smaller one is in front of the larger one, then the smaller one is subtracted from the larger one (the principle of subtraction).
-The last rule applies only to avoid the fourfold repetition of the same figure.
+Natural numbers are written by repeating these numbers.
+Moreover, if a larger number is in front of a smaller one, then they are added (the principle of addition), but if a smaller number is in front of a larger one, then the smaller one is subtracted from the larger one (the principle of subtraction).
+The last rule applies only to avoid repeating the same number four times.

-Roman numerals appeared around 500 BC with the Etruscans.
+Roman numerals appeared around 500 BC among the Etruscans.

 Numbers

-To fix the alphabetic designations of numbers in descending order, there is a mnemonic rule:
+To fix in memory the letter designations of numbers in descending order, there is a mnemonic rule:

-M s D arim FROM face-to-face L imony, X vatite V sem I X.
+M s D arim WITH face-to-face L imons, X vatit V seven I X.

 Respectively M, D, C, L, X, V, I

-There is a "shortcut" for writing large numbers, such as 1999.
-It is not recommended, but is sometimes used for simplicity.
+There is a "shortcut" for writing large numbers such as 1999.
+It is not recommended, but is sometimes used to simplify things.
 The difference is that to reduce a digit, any digit can be written to the left of it:

 • 95.
 One hundred (C), subtract 5 (V), get 95 (VC) instead of XCV